hpreston/myhero_spark/README.md

 * By sending a message to the room
   * `Add email user@server.com`

+## Interacting with the Spark Bot
+The Spark Bot is a very simple interface that is designed to make it intuitive to use.
+Once in the room, simply say "hello", "help" (or anything else) to have the bot reply back with some instructions on how to access the features.

+The bot is deisgned to look for key words to act on, and provide the basic help message for anything else.
+The key words are:

+* options
+  * return a list of the current available options to vote on
+* results
+  * list the current status of voting results
+* vote
+  * send a private message to the sender to start a voting session
+  * in the private room typing the name of one of the options will register a vote and end the session

+An additional keyword of "add email" is also looked for.
+This will have the bot add new users to the room.
+Examples are:
+* `add email joe@domain.intra`
+  * add single user to the room
+* `add emails joe@domain.intra, jane@domain.intra, bob@domain.intra`
+  * add each of the three listed emails to the room

 ## REST APIs

 The main service API is at the root of the applciation and is what is used for the Spark Webhooks.